buying our food

 Click below to order.

 For placing orders, the link below will only be active between Friday at 4 pm and Monday at midnight.
-PROGRAM ON PAUSE FOR HOLIDAYS.
-CHECK BACK IN JANUARY 2021.
+PROGRAM ON PAUSE - CHECK BACK IN SPRING 2021.

 We deliver within the shaded area of the map below, if you live outside this area you can pick-up your order on the farm.
 On-farm pick-up is also an option for those that live within our delivery area but would like to avoid the delivery fee.